Faculty of Philosophy, University of Oxford

-The Faculty of Philosophy, University of Oxford was founded in 2001.
-It is part of Oxford's Humanities Division.
+The Faculty of Philosophy is an academic department of the Humanities Division at the University of Oxford in Oxford, England, United Kingdom.

+It was founded in 2001.
 The faculty is located next to Somerville College on Woodstock Road.
 As of 2021, it is ranked 1st in the UK and 2nd in the English-speaking world by the Philosophical Gourmet Report, as well as 4th in the world by the QS World University Rankings.
 It is additionally ranked first in the UK by the Complete University Guide, the Guardian, the Times, and the Independent.